 At QEH, we understand boys and teach in ways that suit them.
 We know their foibles, their tendency to leave things until the last moment and their need to be active in their learning.
 And we understand how to coax them out of the teenage blues.

-Without girls in the class in their early teens, boys are freer to acknowledge their feelings and develop self-confidence without the complication of trying to impress the opposite sex.
-This means they’re just as happy to read a poem in assembly or sing in the choir as they are to play in the rugby team.
+In a boys’ only environment – in our lower and middle school – boys are freer to acknowledge their feelings and develop self-confidence, and are less likely to succumb to unhelpful stereotypes of subjects or activities being ‘for boys’ or ‘for girls’.
+This means they’re just as happy to read a poem in assembly, sing in the choir and perform on the stage as they are to play in the rugby or football team.